Understanding FMCSA Grants

 - Post Award - Implementation, Reporting, and Closeout

-Notice of Funding Opportunities (NOFOs) can be release anytime during the year.
+Notice of Funding Opportunities (NOFOs) can be released anytime during the year.
 FMCSA strives to announce in the first quarter, but no later than the fourth quarter.
 Regardless of timing, preparing a compelling grant application can happen year-round.

 Training and Resources for Grant Writers and Administrators